VizraPrime/VRChat-Hologram-Player-Map/README.md

 I noticed that there isn't any prefab online for the kind of hologram map used in a lot of game worlds.
 So I wanted to help people out and make this public!

 # Features
--Shows player position
+-Shows player position.

--Shows player usernames
+-Shows player usernames.

 -Allows clicking on player icons to teleport to them.

 -Late join compatible with minimal networking, (Doesn't use ownership.)

 # Prerequisites